-Fittings on the tails, with w = 0 for T < 0, are shown in Figure 9.15.
+Fittings on the tails, with w = 0 for T < 1 year, are shown in Figure 9.15.
 Its two panels compare the two fitting cases (a) considering all data, including the highest value (left panel), and (b) considering all data but the highest value (right panel).
-The differences in the two cases are dramatic, both in the distribution parameters (shown in the figure caption), particularly in the tail index $\xi$ and the resulting return periods.
+The differences in the two cases are dramatic, both in the distribution parameters (shown in the figure caption), particularly in the tail index ξ and the resulting return periods.
 In case (a) the return period of the highest value is 213 and 383 years if estimated empirically and theoretically, respectively.
 The difference is reasonable for an outlier.
 But in case (b) the theoretical return period becomes 8600 years, 22 times higher.
 Empirical return period cannot be assigned in this case as the value has been excluded from the analysis.
 One can further observe that the fitting in case (b) looks better as the agreement between model and (censored) observations is perfect.
 In case (a) there is difference between theoretical and empirical estimates and also between empirical estimates derived by Kmoments and order statistics.
 However, given the huge difference of the fittings in the two cases, and adopting an engineering point of view, we should clearly prefer the fitting of case (a) and abandon any temptation to dismiss the extraordinary extreme for the sake of modelling elegance.

 This case also emphasizes the better performance of K-moments against order statistics.

 Figure 9.14 Comparison of empirical and theoretical PBF distribution fitted on daily data of the Tenmile Creek near Rimini, MT, USA, without (upper) and with (lower) bias adaptation (the points based on order statistics are not adapted in either case).
 The distribution function is depicted in terms of return periods T, either on their entire range (left column) or focusing on those greater than 1 year (right column).
-The parameters are for the upper panels: $\xi = 0.305$ , $\zeta = 0.896$ , $\lambda = 0.37$ m/s, $x_L = 0$ , and for the lower panels: $\xi = 0.308$ , $\zeta = 0.887$ , $\lambda = 0.36$ m/s, $x_L = 0$ .
+The parameters are for the upper panels: $\xi = 0.305$, $\zeta = 0.896$, $\lambda = 0.37$ m3/s, $x_L = 0$, and for the lower panels: $\xi = 0.308$, $\zeta = 0.887$, $\lambda = 0.36$ m3/s, $x_L = 0$.
 For further explanations see caption of Figure 9.3.

-Figure 9.15 Comparison of empirical and theoretical PBF distribution fitted on daily data of the Tenmile Creek near Rimini, MT, USA, as in Figure 9.14 but with a fitting focusing on T > 1 year by considering the highest value (left) or not (right).
-The parameters are, for the left panel: $\xi = 0.325$ , $\zeta = 5.08$ , $\lambda = 1.25$ m/s, $x_L = 0$ , and for the right panel: $\xi = 0.205$ , $\zeta = 20$ , $\lambda = 2.67$ m/s, $x_L = 0$ .
+Figure 9.15 Comparison of empirical and theoretical PBF distribution fitted on daily data of the Tenmile Creek near Rimini, MT, USA, as in Figure 9.14 but with a fitting on T > 1 year by considering the highest value (left) or not (right).
+The fitted theoretical distribution of the left panel is also plotted on the right panel as dashed line.
+The parameters are, for the left panel: $\xi = 0.325$, $\zeta = 5.08$, $\lambda = 1.25$ m3/s, $x_L = 0$, and for the right panel: $\xi = 0.205$, $\zeta = 20$, $\lambda = 2.67$ m3/s, $x_L = 0$.